LFPy/LFPy/html/_sources/tutorial.txt

 LFPy Tutorial
 =============

 This tutorial will guide you through the first steps with LFPy.
-It is based on ``example1.py``.
+It is based on ``example1.py`` in the examples folder.

 Let us start by importing LFPy, as well as numpy
 ::